 Firebase App Indexing

-|Autocompletions||The Android App Indexing API lets your users see app pages they have visited as suggested results on the Google app.|
+|Autocompletions||App Indexing on Android lets your users see app content directly from suggested results in the Google app.|

 How does it work?

 When you use the same HTTP/HTTPS URLs in your app that you use on your website, Google Search can crawl, index, and serve these links to public content in your app.
 While this is all you need to do to get your public app content indexed by Google, the App Indexing API on Android can help you get more.

 The App Indexing API on Android enhances ranking performance for links to your app and provides autocomplete suggestions based on user actions you log in your app.
 Beyond enabling Google to index the public content in your app and serve it in search results and autocomplete suggestions, you can use the App Indexing API to create an on-device index of personal content that users can see in the Google app.
 This personal content is the user’s content, tied to their account or device.
 For example, in a recipe app where users can add notes, the notes users add to the recipes are their personal content.
 These recipe notes appear in the Google app.